dmachi/dojox_application/README.txt

 	- template -  This is the template/HTML that is used for the application when defined at the root of the configuration.
 	 Within the context of a view, it is the template/HTML for defining the view.

-	- definition -  This is the view definition that is used for the application template view when defined at the root of the configuration.
+	- controller -  This is the view controller that is used for the application template view when defined at the root of the configuration.
 It implements the view's life cycle interface like init(), beforeActivate(), destroy(), etc. and allows one to control the view.

 	- defaultView -  The defaultView defines the startup view for the application.